 Source: Company filings.
 Note: 1 By 2005 and 2013 revenue.
 3 Reflects revenue, exclusive of freight and minority interest (2005) / venture partners (2013) 4 cost reimbursements.
-2 1013 business mix excludes (\$1.4) million in other revenue (including inter-segment eliminations).
-4 2005 Revenue is attributed to countries based on the location of the customer and includes both "Products asks and services" and "Royalities and management files witness.
-5 See NonGAAP reconciliation in the appendix of this presentation on page 41.
+2 2013 business mix excludes (\$1.4) million in other revenue (including inter-segment eliminations).
+4 2005 Revenue is attributed to countries based on the location of the sustomer and includes both "Products asles and services" and "Royalfies and management leavemus.
+5 See NonGAAP reconciliation in the appendix of this presentation on page 44.
 8 NAIO (2005) / USIO (LTM) shipments adjusted from long tons to metric tons.

-CLIFFS' BOARD OF DIRECTORS ENACTED SIGNIFICANT LEADERSHIP CHANGES

-1 On July 8, 2013, J. Kirsch was appointed as non-executive Chairman of the Board.
-On January 1, 2014, J. Kirsch was appointed as executive Ch of the Board on an interim basis and ceased to be an independent director.
-On May 23, 2014, J. Kirsch once again became Cliffs' non-executive Chairman and resumed his clarker are an independent director.
+CLIFFS' BOARD OF DIRECTORS ENACTED SIGNIFICANT LEADERSHIP CHANGES airman of the Board.
+On January 1, 2014, J. Kirsch was appointed as executive Chant director.
+On May 23, 2014, J. Kirsch once again became Cliffs' non-executive